 the godly man is a boring fellow; he acts like he doesn’t have any fun or

-does anything interesting, but inwardly he has a life full of wonder.
+does anything interesting; inwardly, though, he has a life full of wonder.
 Through

-godliness and wisdom God reveals mysteries to him.
-Wisdom and godliness are
+godliness and wisdom the Spirit reveals mysteries to him.
+Wisdom and godliness

-admits that godliness is beneficial in virtually every way, as opposed to
+admits that godliness is beneficial, as opposed to

 Godliness is therefore a wise way to live; that is how the observer sees us,

-but internally what the godly man experiences is the wisdom of God revealing
+but internally what the godly man experiences is the mysteries of God

 (237h)